Come and Go ‘Piece a ‘Way, Reggie Wilson

 July 1, 2021

 Come and Go ‘Piece a ‘Way, is a new short video work by Reggie Wilson in collaboration with cinematographer, Aitor Mendilibar and *Fist and Heel Performance Group, commissioned and premiered at Danspace Project for Platform 2021: The Dream of the Audience.
 The digital premiere was followed by conversations between Wilson, Mendilibar, and Wilson’s longtime collaborator, Rhetta Aleong.
-The film and recorded conversations will be available here for viewing from July 1 – Aug 31.
+Please find that recorded conversation below.

 On Friday, June 18, 2021, Reggie Wilson premiered Come and Go ‘Piece a ‘Way, created while in-residence at Danspace’s historic venue in St. Mark’s Church.

 Dancing Platform Praying Grounds: Blackness, Churches, and Downtown Dance was a 2018 Platform that emerged from choreographer and curator Reggie Wilson’s ongoing research into religion and race.
 On the final weekend of the Platform, Wilson presented a new work for his company, …they stood shaking while others began to shout, built around his research into Black Shakers and Shaker praise songs.
 Wilson founded Fist & Heel Performance Group in 1989.
 The award-winning company’s work draws from cultures of Africans in the Americas combined with a post-modern vernacular and Wilson’s own personal movement style.

 During his Platform 2021 residency at Danspace Project in St. Mark’s Church in-the-Bowery, Wilson’s company members were his choreographers.
 In Come and Go ‘Piece a ‘Way, Reggie performed with movement material sourced by the individuals of his company Fist & Heel Performance Group.